 Uber has seen enormous growth since its start off in 2009 with an estimated value of $85 Billion in 2016.
 Why so much growth you might ask?
 The necessity of being mobile these days is imperative and with a lower-cost alternative service that Uber provides, why go anywhere else?

-Using these apps, will help you be more organised with daily tasks.
-As result, you’ll get the competitive advantage you’re striving for.
+Using these apps will help you be more organised with daily tasks.
+As a result, you’ll get the competitive advantage you’re striving for.
 Whether you use all of these great tools or even a completely different set of apps to improve productivity, we’d love to hear about them!